shortwavlabs/shortwav-free/docs/Tapestry.md

   - Visual feedback: new marker appears in waveform display
 - **Use Case**: Marking interesting moments, creating rhythmic divisions

+#### CLEAR_SPLICES_BUTTON (Range: 0-1)
+- **Type**: Momentary button with LED indicator
+- **Function**: Remove all splice markers from the tape
+- **Behavior**:
+  - Single button press → deletes all splices
+  - Buffer content is preserved (audio not affected)
+  - Creates single splice spanning entire used buffer
+  - Resets current splice index to 0
+  - LED: dim when splices exist, off when empty
+- **Use Case**: Quick reset of splice structure, starting fresh navigation
+- **Note**: Same as "Clear All Splices" in context menu

 ---

 ## Inputs